 Yes.
 For minor roof repairs, rafter upgrades, and roof vent re-routing, those costs can be included in the $4,000 limit.
 For a full roof replacement, this can be included in the 45% limit (without counting towards the $4,000 limit), but the roofing materials must comply with the specifications in our list of eligible products and services (e.g. via Energy Star certification).

-The borrower’s purchase/installation contract should include an itemized list of costs for the solar PV work scope versus all other work scope, equipment, etc. It should include sufficient descriptions (e.g. equipment manufacturer and model, description of each task/service, etc.) and be self-explanatory in complying with the requirements described above.
+The borrower’s purchase/installation contract should include an itemized list of costs for the solar PV work scope versus all other work scopes, equipment, etc. It should include sufficient descriptions (e.g. Equipment manufacturer and model, description of each task/service, etc.) and be self-explanatory in complying with the requirements described above.